Use Continuity To Evaluate The Limit.

 Table of Contents

-Using Continuity to Evaluate Limits: A Simple and Effective Method
+Using Continuity to Evaluate Limits: A Simple Guide

 What is Continuity?

-1. f(a) is defined: The function has a value at x = a.
+1. f(c) is defined: The function must have a value at x = c.

-If a function satisfies these conditions for all points in its domain, it's considered continuous everywhere.
-Many common functions like polynomials, trigonometric functions (sine, cosine, etc.), exponential functions, and logarithmic functions are continuous throughout their domains.
+If a function is continuous at every point in its domain, we simply say it's a continuous function.
+Many common functions, such as polynomials, exponential functions, trigonometric functions (sine, cosine, etc.), and their combinations are continuous wherever they are defined.

-If a function f(x) is continuous at x = a, then evaluating the limit as x approaches 'a' becomes trivial:
+The beauty of continuity lies in its direct application to limit evaluation.
+If a function f(x) is continuous at x = c, then the limit of f(x) as x approaches c is simply f(c).
+In other words:

 Examples

-Since f(x) = x² + 3x - 1 is a polynomial, it's continuous everywhere.
+The function f(x) = x² + 3x - 1 is a polynomial, and polynomials are continuous everywhere.
 Therefore:

 lim<sub>x→π/2</sub> cos(x) = cos(π/2) = 0